cebpLab/Deep-Pose-Tracker/README.md

      ``source = path/to/the/folder/``

+With these changes, you can now run the program.
+The outputs will be saved in the `outputs` folder with the `pose` subfolder in it, which is defined in the `base_out_dir` variable.
+You can change the folder names, but that is optional.

 ## Acknowledgements
 - [Ultralytics](https://www.ultralytics.com/) for [YOLO](https://docs.ultralytics.com/), such a wonderful package with all the features, and making it all open-source.